-We always want to do better for people with Learning Disabilities and people with Autism and their families.
+We always want to do better for people with Learning Disabilities and Autistic people and their families.

-To help make this happen we will make sure anyone who works with people with Learning Disabilities and people with Autism and their families are all speaking to each other at meetings and by email.
+To help make this happen we will make sure anyone who works with people with Learning Disabilities and Autistic people and their families are all speaking to each other at meetings and by email.

-Have your say
+Have your say.